gokyle/webshell/README.md

 ### Introduction

-`webshell` is a simple framework for quickly getting started with new webapps in Go.
-By default, it loads all of its configuration from environment variables, and can be configured for TLS or insecure peration.
+`webshell` is a simple framework for quickly getting started with new webapps in Go that can be configured for TLS or insecure operation.

 ```go
 // example/example.go: very quick example program